application-research/delta-dm/api/api.md

   provider: "f01234", // required!
 ID of the SP to create deals with
   dataset: "test-dataset", // optional - if unspecified, will select content from any dataset
   numDeals: 10, // optional - if unspecified, then numTib must be specified.
-Number of deals to make
+Number of deals to make }
-  numTib: 2 // optional - if unspecified, then numDeals must be specified.
-Amount of TiB of deals to make pricePerDeal : 0 // optional - amount of fil per deal.
-If unspecifed, makes verified deal with datacap }
 ```